Farza03/tmp-rules/tmp-rules.md

 Any breaches of the below rules might result in a 30 day ban from our report system for a first offense, and a permanent ban for a second offense, and will lead to your report getting rejected.

-- Reports must be filed no later than 14 days after an incident has occurred.
+- Reports must be filed no later than seven days after an incident has occurred.
 - The evidence you provide us must be available for the length of the ban applied, plus thirty days.
 Evidence for permanent bans must be available forever.
 - Reports for reasons mentioned under §2 must have video evidence.
 Evidence exceeding 2 minutes in length must have a timestamp attached in the report.
 - Evidence submitted in the report should not be modified (cropped, retouched or blurred) in a way that affects the context of the violation.
 Videos can only be cropped time-wise.